osamaalmughanni/Kumiko/Kumiko/docs.md

 ### 5.1 Install Git

-Kumiko requires Git to be installed in order to interact with your repository.

-To install the latest version of Git on Windows, follow these steps:
+In order to interact with your repository, it is necessary to have Git installed.
+Here are the steps to install the latest version of Git on Windows:

-1. Visit the official Git website: [https://git-scm.com/downloads](https://git-scm.com/downloads).
+1. Visit the official Git website: https://git-scm.com/downloads.
 2. Download the installer for Windows.
 3. Run the downloaded installer.
-4. Follow the installation instructions, keeping the default settings unless you have specific preferences.
+4. Follow the installation instructions, sticking to the default settings unless you have specific preferences.
-5. Complete the installation.
+5. Complete the installation process.

 ### 5.2 Edit the configuration file

-To customize Kumiko's behavior, you can modify the `config.json` file.
+To customize Kumiko's behavior, you can make changes to the `config.json` file.
+Here's what you need to do:

 1. Close Kumiko.
 2. Locate the `config.json` file at `%LOCALAPPDATA%\Kumiko`.